AdamKyle/flare/resources/info/character-stats/section-1.md

 ## Final Note

-As a fresh, out of the gate, character, you wont have access to a lot of the gear mentioned.
+As a fresh, out of the gate, character, you won't have access to a lot of the gear mentioned.
 Or the gold to purchase it.
 There will always be a monster or two, an adventure or two that you can go on to level these skills and find some loot as you level up and get stronger.

 > ### ATTN!
 >